-Her extensive activities in the Second Baptist Church reflected her deep religious commitment.
-She was the organizer of the Dramatic Theatre Guild, which, upon her death, was renamed the Myra Davis Hemmings Memorial Theatre Guild.
-When Mrs. Hemmings became the first female trustee of the Second Baptist Church, she established a precedent that became a tradition at that historic institution.
+Myra Hemming’s extensive activities in the Second Baptist Church reflected her deep religious commitment.
+She co-founded with her husband the Dramatic Theatre Guild, which, upon her death, was renamed the Myra Davis Hemmings Memorial Theatre Guild.
+When Hemmings became the first female trustee of the Second Baptist Church, she established a precedent that became a tradition at that historic institution.

 The Hemmings also fought for civil rights.
 Her husband helped Cameron Booker in a challenge of the White primary and spearheaded an effort to establish an African American youth center in San Antonio.
 She was a member of the National Council of Negro Women, the Business & Professional Women’s Club, the YWCA, the National Education Association, the Texas State Teachers Association, the Alamo Teachers Council, the NAACP, and was Worthy Matron of the Priscilla Chapter No. 329 of the Order of the Eastern Star.
 In 1953 she was honored by the Exclusive Matron’s Club, sponsored by Lillian Sutton-Taylor, for meritorious work in the dramatic arts.
 On September 28, 1968, Hemmings, Barbara Jordan, and Frankie Muse Freeman were honored at Delta Day at HemisFair.

 Myra Lillian Davis Hemmings died on December 8, 1968, in San Antonio.
 Her funeral was held at Second Baptist Church, and she was interred at Eastview Cemetery in San Antonio.